trentlarson/distrinet/README.md

 - `yarn`
 - `yarn dev`

 To test:

 - `yarn test-all`
 - Run [genealogy tests](app/features/genealogy/README.md).

 To package (following https://www.electron.build/auto-update ):

 - Edit both package.json versions (in / and /app).
 - Add to CHANGELOG.md
-- `yarn package`
+- `git push` and let GitHub build all packages before pushing anything new.
-- Create a release and upload package(s) to GitHub.
+  - Manually: `yarn package`, create a GitHub release, and upload package(s) to it.
 - Add the commit hash to CHANGELOG.md and bump the versions with "-beta".

 When developing: